Hoist the sails, we're setting off! Must-visit autumn sailing events

 Come autumn, several major yacht fairs are held around the world.
 These events provide an opportunity to showcase the latest yacht designs, marine tools, innovative technologies, and yachting services.

 Salon Nautique de Cannes (Cannes Yachting Festival) - France.
-This is one of the premier yachting events in Europe, spotlighting the latest yachts and luxury vessels.
+This prestigious trade fair takes place in early September in Cannes, on the French Riviera.
+It is one of the largest yachting events in Europe, showcasing the latest yachts and luxury vessels.

 YACHTING.COM TIP: Do you want to sail in the off-season but don't dare to do it alone?
 Take one of our experienced skippers and instructors on board.
 Ask our sales staff about this option.